ChristopherStrothmann/RDM/README.md

 Please note that the choice of bandwidth $s \in (0, 0.5)$ is crucial for the speed of convergence towards the true value $R_\mu(X, Y)$.
-Generally speaking, smaller values of $s$ are more advantageous in case of ‘almost independent’ random variables $X$ and $Y$, whereas larger values of $s$ improve the convergence rate for dependent random variables $X$ and $Y$.
+Generally speaking, smaller values of $s$ are more advantageous in case of "almost independent" random variables $X$ and $Y$, whereas larger values of $s$ improve the convergence rate for dependent random variables $X$ and $Y$.
 The RDM-Package provides a cross-validation approach for the bandwidth
 choice: